 Walnut trees are grown and harvested throughout the United States, which you’ll find in the North and South-Eastern US, the Mid-West states, California, and even Texas.

-Due to the beauty of Walnut, it’s often used for creating specialty pieces of furniture, trim, and special projects that require high-quality and beautiful wood.
+Due to the beauty of Walnut timber, it’s often used for creating specialty pieces of furniture, trim, and special projects that require high-quality and beautiful wood.

 A significant benefit of Walnut is that it’s dimensionally stable; it won’t twist or warp in general.
 In addition, it’s incredibly durable, so it won’t rot or decay as easily as some other woods.